 There was a world before European enslavers came into contact with West Africa and abducted thousands of Africans from their homeland to enslave them in America.
-There was a world that still persists – where African people like Omar Said and Ibrahim Sori wrote their own ideas and documented their own history in non-European languages.
+There was a world that still persists – where African people like Omar Ibn Said – an African scholar, and Ibrahim Sori – an African prince wrote their own ideas and documented their own history in non-European languages.
 These ideas, innovations and histories are documented in over 40,000 Timbuktu African manuscripts dating as early as the 11th century and have been digitally preserved and made available to the public for the first time this year.
 As an artist who works with archives relating the Black Muslim heritage especially, this is truly exciting for me!

 “Central to the heritage of Mali, they (the Timbuktu manuscripts) represent the long legacy of written knowledge and academic excellence in Africa.”Dr Abdel Kader Haidara, Timbuktu Librarian

-There are a handful of scholars and even less cultural workers who have dedicated any time or resources to exploring the native writing of Africans who were enslaved in the Americas – otherwise known as “slaves”.
-But, there is something that I’ve known for a long time that now the creators of the Omar play agree with – this information changes everything!
-Everything you thought you knew about Black people, our traditions, our sources of knowledge, and intellectual interlocutors has to be broadened when you consider the writing and manuscripts of figures like Omar Said and Ibrahim Sori.
+The Timbuktu manuscripts had been stored mostly in the private homes of Timbuktu residents and thus were not translated until this year and are rarely cited in the large context of Islamic discourse.
+There are a handful of scholars and even less cultural workers who have dedicated any time or resources to exploring the native and Arabic writing of Africans who were enslaved in the Americas – otherwise known as “slaves”.
+But, there is something that I’ve known for a long time that now the creators of the Omar play agree with – this newly available information changes everything!
+Everything you thought you knew about Black people, our traditions, our sources of knowledge, and intellectual interlocutors has to be broadened when you consider the writing and manuscripts of Timbuktu and figures like Omar Ibn Said and Ibrahim Sori.

 When I’m researching and working with archives, I constantly come across information that contradicts dominant narratives about Black people and Muslims in particular.
 When I see something for myself – like the Timbuktu African manuscripts that contradicts whatever closely held belief we’ve been indoctrinated with, I share it in my conversations, in my writing, and most importantly – in my artwork.
 Each new artwork is a new construct, and my invitation for us to collectively create wholly new constructions that broaden our collective imaginations.